 Clarifying the Difference between Accounting and Finance

-Accounting: Categorization of Financial Events
+Accounting: Categorization of Financial Transactions

 Accounting is the maintenance and reporting of a company’s financial records through the correct categorization of financial events in the business.
 It involves recording, classifying, and reporting financial transactions and ensuring that financial records are accurate and compliant with the standard of accounting you seek – generally this means cash accounting or accrual accounting.
 Businesses are, by law, required to keep accounts and records of financial statements for taxation purposes, and cash accounting is suitable and the easiest way to go about this.
 Once you have investors involved in your business, it might make sense to switch to accrual accounting.
+According to labor statistics, accounting professionals are in high demand, with a steady growth outlook and competitive salary expectations.

 Accounting focuses on capturing a company’s financial information at a particular point in time.
 Usually monthly, quarterly, or annually.
 Sometimes, weekly accounting is needed to manage tight cash flow, but I don’t view this as accounting, it’s cash flow management that depends heavily on the occurrence of revenues and expenses on a weekly basis which you will find in the accounting records.